olliw42/mLRS/README.md

 The STM32CubeIDE has its weirdness, so you may have to get used to it.

-In case of issues with this procedure, don't hesitate to join the discussion thread at rcgroups, or submit an issue in the github repository.
+In case of issues with this procedure, don't hesitate to join the discussion thread at rcgroups or the discord channel, or submit an issue in the github repository.

 #### Dependencies ####